CharlesChiuGit/Logseq-Git-Sync-101/README.md

    git push
    ```

-4. Add to the Android screen a widget for `Termux Widget` app, which will show the scripts available in `~/.shortcuts` (in our example, it will show pull-graph and push-graph).
+4. Add a widget for `Termux Widget` app to the Android screen, which will show the scripts available in `~/.shortcuts` (in our example, it will show `pull-graph` and `push-graph`).
 Taping on them, they will be executed by Termux.

 #### Android-Termux-Workflow

-- Tap "pull-graph" to download from github the most recent version of your graph
+- Tap `pull-graph` to download the most recent version of your graph from GitHub.
-- Open Logseq and admire the latest version of your notes
+- Open Logseq and admire the latest version of your notes.
-- Edit/add notes, work on them
+- Edit/add notes, work on them.
-- Exit logseq and tap "push-graph" to upload your changes to github
+- Exit Logseq and tap `push-graph` to upload your changes to GitHub.

 ### <img src="./src/linux.svg" style="width:25px;"/> For Linux users